ocaml-multicore/saturn/README.md

 * [SPSC Queue](src/spsc_queue.mli) Simple single-producer single-consumer fixed-size queue.
 Thread-safe as long as at most one thread acts as producer and at most one as consumer at any single point in time.

-* [MPMC Relaxed Queue](src/mpmc_queue.mli) Multi-producer, multi-consumer, fixed-size relaxed queue.
+* [MPMC Relaxed Queue](src/mpmc_relaxed_queue.mli) Multi-producer, multi-consumer, fixed-size relaxed queue.
 Optimised for high number of threads.
 Not strictly FIFO.
+Note, it exposes two interfaces: a lockfree and a non-lockfree (albeit more practical) one.
+See the mli for discussion.

 ## Usage